First Community Financial Group, Inc. Blog

 1. Make sure everyone’s OK — then get off the road if you can.
 The safety of everyone involved in a crash is the first concern, of course.
 So, check on the occupants of each vehicle and call for emergency assistance if it’s needed.
 Then, if the vehicles are drivable, get them off the road as soon – and as carefully – as possible.

 2. Stay in your car if you can’t safely move away.
 If you can’t get your car off the road, but you can get off the road, wait until there’s no traffic around and then move well out of the way.
 Otherwise, stay in the car so you’re protected from other vehicles.

 3. Stay visible — and warm.
 Turn on your hazard lights and put up road flares so other vehicles know something is wrong.
 And, grab your vehicle emergency kit (you have one, right?) for blankets and extra clothing.
 If you’ve run off the road and you’re still in your car, make sure nothing is blocking your exhaust pipe.
 Otherwise carbon monoxide may build up.

 4. If you’re stranded, stay put.
 Running off the road in a remote area is scary, but resist the urge to try to walk for help.
 You risk getting lost, especially during a storm, if you set off on foot.

 5. See a crash?
 Don’t always stop to help.
 Being a Good Samaritan could cause more problems than it solves.
 So, if those involved aren’t in immediate danger, call 911 and let the professionals help with medical aid and traffic control.

 It’s not always easy, but keeping a cool head after an accident will do more than help everyone get through a stressful situation — it will help keep everyone safer, too.

 And, remember, if something does happen on the road this winter, your First Community Financial Group agent is here to help with your auto accident claim.
-If you’re unsure whether you’re carrying the right coverage, call now before it’s too late!
+If you’re unsure whether you’re carrying the right coverage, contact us now and let us review your policy before it’s too late!